thumbliner/thumbliner/loop.md

 ### Entrepreneur
 Produces; sees profit/loss; adjusts what to scale/stop.
 Feedback reveals value creation vs. resource misallocation.

-### Driver
-Maneuvers; feels the car's response; adjusts timing and force.
-But deciding to brake is not the same as braking smoothly.
-Execution unevenness blurs the feedback.

 ### Student
 Solves/explains; makes mistakes; adjusts model/approach.
 The teaching is felt as the sting of error.